 In Canada, PCG's wealth management businesses compete with domestic banks, trust companies, global private banks, investment counseling firms and mutual fund companies.
 PCG's Canadian wealth management businesses have strong brand recognition and market position.
-PCG possess a strong market share in each of its full service brokerage, online brokerage and private investment counsel businesses.
+PCG has a strong market share in each of its full-service brokerage, online brokerage and private banking businesses.
 PCG's online brokerage and mutual fund businesses are recognized leaders.
-In fiscal 2010, BMO InvestorLine was ranked third overall and second among bank-owned online brokerages by the Globe and Mail in its most recent annual online brokerage rankings.
-BMO Mutual Funds was awarded the Dalbar, Inc. Mutual Fund Service Award for best overall customer service for the fourth year in a row.
-In the United States, our wealth management businesses compete primarily in the private banking sector with our strategic presence in the Chicago area and select high-growth wealth management markets across the United States.
+In fiscal 2011, BMO InvestorLine was ranked third overall and first among bank-owned online brokerages by The Globe and Mail in its most recent annual online brokerage rankings.
+BMO Mutual Funds was awarded the Dalbar, Inc. Mutual Fund Service Award for best overall customer service for the fifth year in a row.
+In the United States, our wealth management businesses compete primarily in the private banking and asset management sectors with our strategic presence in the Chicago and Milwaukee area and in select high-growth wealth management markets across the United States.